ColinLeverger/machine-learning-python/README.md

 ### The steps followed for this part were:

 1. First, use of the DQR code of first part to generate the DQR for the given dataset, and take decisions about problems detected in the set.
-In our case, the dataset was totally clean (no misses, no outliers, ... perfect!) and it was OK to use it as-it was.
+In our case, the dataset was totally clean (no misses, no outliers, ... perfect!) and it was OK to use it as it was.
 2. Implement models,
 3. Analyse confusion matrixes and accuracy results to choose the best algorithm,
-4. Conclude: why this model was better than this other one?
+4. Conclude: why _this_ model was better than _this other one_?

 We worked with a second dataset, which concerned the alcohol and the grades in Highschool.
 The goal was to predict the grade of a student, considering his weekly alcohol consumption.